vttresearch/siteopt_app/README.md

 which includes the Django backend and the Vue.js frontend.
 Older Python and Node.js versions may work but have not been tested.

+## Docker usage

+- **Single container (default)** – `docker build -t siteopt-web .` then `docker run --rm -p 5000:5000 siteopt-web`.
+This bundles Django, Gunicorn, and the built Vue frontend and uses the included SQLite database.
+No PostgreSQL or Nginx is involved.
+- **docker-compose stack (optional)** – `docker-compose up --build` starts the web container plus PostgreSQL and Nginx.
+Use this only when you need an external database or reverse proxy.
+The defaults live in `docker-compose.yml`.

+See `DOCKER_README.md` for detailed instructions, persistence tips, and troubleshooting.

 ## Setting up the development environment